 About KSU

 Kentucky State University (KSU) was chartered in May 1886 as a land grant institution.
-Located in Frankfort, Kentucky – the state capital – KSU offers associate (two-year) degrees in three disciplines, baccalaureate (four-year) degrees in 24 disciplines, and master’s degrees in five disciplines.
+Located in Frankfort, Kentucky – the state capital – KSU offers 61 degree programs: certificates in 28 disciplines, associate (two-year) degrees in two disciplines, baccalaureate (four-year) degrees in 25 disciplines, and master’s degrees in 11 disciplines, and a doctoral degree in nursing practice.

-The university’s 882-acre campus includes a 204-acre agricultural research farm and a 306-acre environmental education center.
-KSU has more than 135 full-time instructional faculty members and about 2,200 students.
-The University’s student-faculty ratio is the lowest among public institutions of higher learning in Kentucky.
-During a typical academic year, the University’s student and faculty composition reflects one of the most diverse populations in the Commonwealth.
+The university’s 1,017-acre campus includes a 204-acre agricultural research farm and a 306-acre environmental education center.
+KSU has more than 2,200 students, 450 faculty and staff members.
+The University’s student-faculty ratio is the lowest among public institutions of higher learning in the Commonwealth.